rubensworks/PhD-Thesis/content/querying-evolving/related-work.md

 #### SPARQL Streaming Extensions

 Several SPARQL extensions exist that enable querying over data streams.
-These data streams are traditionaly represented as a monotonically non-decreasing stream of triples that are annotated with their timestamp.
+These data streams are traditionally represented as a monotonically non-decreasing stream of triples that are annotated with their timestamp.
 These require [*continuous processing*](cite:cites streamreasoning) of queries because of the constantly changing data.

 [C-SPARQL](cite:cites csparql) is an approach to querying over static and dynamic data.